 AUG 2009 - PRESENT

 Archibald R. Murray Professor of Law, Fordham University School of Law, NY.
-Teach Trusts & Wills, Anti-Discrimination Law, Comparative Employment Discrimination, Critical Race Theory, and The Science of Implicit Bias: New Pathways to Social Justice.
+Teach Trusts & Wills, Anti-Discrimination Law, Comparative Employment Discrimination, Critical Race Theory, Writing/Righting Race in the Public Sphere, and The Science of Implicit Bias: New Pathways to Social Justice.

 AUG 2007 - JULY 2009